 - Cervicocephalic syndrome, symptoms caused by cervical joint position error results in pain and restriction of motion of the upper cervical spine which may result in the many symptoms attributed to post-concussion listed above.

 Let’s now explore cervical joint position error.
-A recent piece in the medical journal Child’s nervous system, official journal of the International Society for Pediatric Neurosurgery, from Vanderbilt University School of Medicine researchers can make for a fascinating revelation and a great understanding of how to treat the post-concussion syndrome persistent symptoms.
-Notice that in this study we will discuss below, the obvious treatment recommendation, in my opinion, is not mentioned but certainly alluded to – that is treatment of the cervical neck ligaments for cervical stability and alleviation of symptoms.
+A recent piece in the medical journal Child’s nervous system, official journal of the International Society for Pediatric Neurosurgery, (9) from Vanderbilt University School of Medicine researchers can make for a fascinating revelation and a great understanding of how to treat the post-concussion syndrome persistent symptoms.
+Notice that in this study we will discuss below, the obvious treatment recommendation, in our opinion, is not mentioned but certainly alluded to – that is treatment of the cervical neck ligaments for cervical stability and alleviation of symptoms.

 The goal of the Vanderbilt study was to assess the usefulness and cost-effectiveness of neurologic imaging two or more weeks post-injury in youth athletes with post-concussion syndrome (PCS).